Find out more about how we could help your

 It’s no secret that commercial rent arrears have surged throughout the last 12 months, and with the Government’s Code of Practice for Commercial Property Relationships published in June 2020, it’s important for both commercial landlords and tenants to be able to negotiate agreements for the future.

 Recently announced legislation is likely to be fast tracked through parliament, effectively forcing landlords and tenants into arbitration – which could severely impact any rent discussions.
-With that in mind, our property litigation and debt recovery experts will work closely with both commercial landlords and tenants, to provide legal advice and support during negotiations.
-We can help both parties reach commercial solutions and if the situation dictates as such, we can also act for parties who wish to pursue or resist debt recovery in this instance.
+With that in mind, our property litigation and debt recovery experts will work closely with both commercial landlords and tenants to provide legal advice and support during negotiations.
+We can help both parties reach commercial solutions and if the situation dictates as such, we can also act for parties who wish to pursue or resist debt recovery.

-For quick free guidance read our FAQ's or for a free initial consultation call us 0330 024 0333.
+For quick free guidance read our FAQs below or for a free initial consultation call us 0330 024 0333.

-You can also request a call back using the button below and one of our experts will call you back.
+You can also request a call back using the button below and one of our experts will be in touch.

 Led by Martin Edwards, our commercial rent dispute resolution team helps both commercial landlords and tenants negotiate sustainable futures with practical legal advice.